Mbonea-Mjema/VividCut-AI/Readme.md

 2. **Transcript Chunking**: The transcript is chunked into smaller parts with overlapping.
 Each chunk is 120 seconds of the audio transcript, with an overlapping of 40 seconds between chunks.
 This is used to create the Faiss Index.

 3. **Faiss Index**: The Faiss Index is created from the chunks and is used to efficiently search through the transcript data.
+The text embeddings used to build this Faiss index are generated using the `Alibaba-NLP/gte-large-en-v1.5` model, which provides high-quality semantic embeddings for accurate content retrieval.

 4. **LLM Interaction**: The user queries the system, selecting a quote, idea, story, or custom detail to extract.
 The LLM (Large Language Model) takes the query, processes the relevant chunks from the Faiss Index, and identifies the exact time range where the video should be cut.